 Soup is often served as a side, but this roasted red pepper soup is a meal all by itself.
 The secret?
 It has quinoa in it!
-Adding a superfood like quinoa to a soup full of veggies like peppers and tomatoes makes for an incredibly healthy and well-rounded meal.
-Add in the fact that it only takes about an hour to make this soup, and it’s not hard to see why this is one of my favorite recipes.
+Adding a protein like quinoa to a soup full of veggies makes for a well-rounded meal.
+Add in the fact that it only takes about an hour to make this soup from start to finish, and it’s not hard to see why this is one of my favorite recipes.

 What You’ll Need